marcinofulus/iCSEbook1/iCSE4school/source/Final_z03_AcEff_AO_EN.rst

 .. end of output

-Animation showing the impact of second frequency
+Animation showing the impact of second frequency on the pulsation period.

 .. sagecellserver::